World War Z: Plot

-The following spring, an unnamed journalist reveals the uselessness of Phalanx and the truth of Solanum, sparking a crisis later dubbed the "Great Panic" in which global order collapses, with rioting, breakdown of essential services, and indiscriminate culling of citizens killing more people than the zombies themselves.
-Russia forces a decimation of its military to end rampant mutinies.
+The following spring, an unnamed journalist reveals the uselessness of Phalanx and that the infected are essentially walking corpses, sparking a crisis later dubbed the "Great Panic" in which global order collapses, with rioting, breakdown of essential services, and indiscriminate culling of citizens killing more people than the zombies themselves.
+Russia imposes a decimation of its military to end rampant mutinies.
 Ukraine uses VX gas on refugees and its own citizens in an attempt to weed out the infected.
 Iran and Pakistan destroy each other in a brief nuclear exchange over a refugee crisis.
-When the US military stages a high-profile battle in Yonkers, New York, their conventional warfare tactics prove insufficient against the overwhelming horde of zombies, and the military is routed on live television.
-The catastrophe causes the US President to suffer a nervous breakdown, resulting in the Vice President and his cabinet invoking Section 4 of the 25th Amendment and forcibly removing him from office.
-The US government evacuates west of the Rocky Mountains and establishes a new capital in Honolulu, Hawaii.
-The ISS remains crewed by three astronauts who volunteer to not return to Earth; its commander observes miles-wide "mega swarms" of zombies stretching across Central Asia and the Great Plains.
+When the U.S. military stages a high-profile battle in Yonkers, their conventional warfare tactics prove futile against the overwhelming horde of zombies, and the military is routed on live television.
+The catastrophe causes the U.S. President to suffer a nervous breakdown, resulting in his Vice President (heavily implied to be Colin Powell) and cabinet invoking Section 4 of the 25th Amendment and forcibly removing him from office.

+Paul Redeker, a former intelligence consultant for the apartheid-era South African government, develops a drastic survival strategy that designates large groups of humans as unwitting bait, distracting the undead to give safe zones time to fortify themselves and build up resources; most countries go on to adopt the controversial plan.
+The U.S. federal government and military evacuate west of the Rocky Mountains and establish a new capital in Honolulu.
+The International Space Station remains crewed by three astronauts who volunteer not to return to Earth; its commander observes miles-wide "mega swarms" of zombies stretching across Central Asia and the Great Plains.
 The fallout from the Iran–Pakistan War, as well as the millions of global fires sparked by the crisis, creates a nuclear winter.
 Knowing that zombies freeze solid in extreme cold, many ill-prepared North American civilians flee into the wilderness of northern Canada, where an estimated eleven million people die of disease, hypothermia, starvation, and cannibalism.
-Paul Redeker, a former intelligence consultant for the apartheid-era South African government, develops a drastic survival strategy that designates large groups of humans as unwitting bait, distracting the undead to give safe zones time to fortify themselves and build up resources; most countries go on to adopt the controversial plan.